everpeace/myriad/docs/myriad-configuration.md

   jvmMaxMemoryMB: 256   # Xmx for myriad's executor that launches Node Manager.
   path: file://localhost/usr/local/libexec/mesos/myriad-executor-0.0.1.jar  # Path for the myriad's executor binary.
                                                                             # Also supports, hdfs:// notation.
+  user: some_user       # Unix username for running Myriad's executor
+                        # If the user field and executorDefaultUser were specified, this field takes precedence.

 # Environment variables required to launch Node Manager process.
 Admin can also pass other environment variables to NodeManager.
 yarnEnvironment: